Ancient Monuments

 Description

-The monument lies in pasture at around 15m OD.
-It is defined by two concentric C-shaped arcs of ditch, the fort being naturally defended on the NE by a steep scarp.
+The fort may date to the Iron Age (800BC - 500AD), or less likely the Late Bronze Age (1200BC - 800BC).
+It is defined by two concentric C-shaped arcs indicating ditches and is naturally defended on its northeast side by a steep scarp.
 The ditches are about 5m apart, and the inner ditch measures about 3.7m wide while the outer ditch measures about 1.8m wide.
-The interior of the fort measures approximately 75m ESE-WNW by about 60m transversely.
-There appears to be an entrance on the N. At the time of construction, the ditches would have been accompanied by substantial ramparts, and these defences would have enclosed a timber-built settlement.
+The interior of the fort measures approximately 75m east-southeast by west-northwest by about 60m transversely.
+A third feature is also visible as a cropmark and represents a ditch.
+It runs from the southeast edge of the fort in a northeast direction for around 65m.
+This additional outer feature may represent later development of the fort.
+At the time of construction, the ditches would have been accompanied by substantial ramparts, and these defences would have enclosed a timber-built settlement.

 Source: Historic Environment Scotland